Skip to content

 },

-# thread pause duration in seconds
+# thread pause time in seconds

 "sleep_time": 0,

-# Redis server
+# redis server

 "redis": {